dev-guf/jquery-sked-tape/README.md

     end: today(12, 0),       // Timeline ends this date-time (UTC)
     showEventTime: true,     // Whether to show event start-end time
     showEventDuration: true, // Whether to show event duration
+    blocksEnabled: true,     // Whether to use blocks where new events can be placed or not
     locations: [
         {id: 1, name: 'San Francisco'}, // required properties only {